 k.
-Indefinite Delivery Indefinite Quantity Contract
+Indefinite Delivery Indefinite Quantity Unit Priced Contract

+A competitively bid contract in which public works are anticipated on a recurring basis to meet the business or operational needs of a port district, under which the contractor agrees to a fixed period indefinite quantity delivery of work, at a defined unit price, for each category of work.
 Indefinite delivery, indefinite quantity contracts ("IDIQ") provide for an indefinite quantity of services for a fixed time.
 They are used when the precise quantities of supplies or services required during the contract period cannot be determined.